Derek Chauvin Trial: With 15th Juror Picked, Jury Selection Is Complete

 MINNEAPOLIS (WCCO) — Jury selection is complete in the trial of Derek Chauvin, the ex-Minneapolis police officer accused of murdering George Floyd.
 The court seated the 15th juror late Tuesday morning.

 On Tuesday, No. 131 of the potential jurors was seated in the Chauvin trial as the 15th juror.
 It took 12 days to complete the jury.
-However, Judge Peter Cahill says he’s not going to release the jury pool until they begin Monday’s proceedings.READ MORE: Derek Chauvin Trial, Day 12 Live Updates: Jury Selection Complete As 15th Juror Is Seated
+However, Judge Peter Cahill says he’s not going to release the jury pool until they begin Monday’s proceedings.READ MORE: Shelter In Place Lifted In Andover As Deputies Search For Possibly Armed Man

 The 15th juror is an accountant and a sports fan with a “somewhat negative” view of Chauvin.
 He told the court that he thought the former Minneapolis police officer used unnecessary force when he knelt on Floyd’s neck for several minutes.